Vietnam.vn - Nền tảng quảng bá Việt Nam

 Two-sided sword

-Cultural Heritage Department Documents
+Cultural Heritage Department documents

 Phần chuôi kiếm

-Cultural Heritage Department Documents
+Cultural Heritage Department documents

 Sự tinh xảo của kiếm

-The finesse of the sword
+The sophistication of the sword

-Cultural Heritage Department Documents
+Cultural Heritage Department documents

-French - Vietnamese cultural exchange
+French-Vietnamese cultural exchange

-Comparing the swords in museums also shows that the An Dan sword has a unique form.
+Comparing the swords in museums also shows that the An Dan Sword has a unique form.
 For example, the Thai A sword of King Gia Long (French Army Museum in Paris) is also cast in the shape of a dragon head like the An Dan sword, but the two dragon heads have many differences.
-The handle of the Thai A sword is only decorated with embossed chrysanthemum leaves and is inlaid with small coral and agate beads, while the An Dan sword is decorated on both sides, with a 5-petal flower in full bloom in the middle, and a spherical stone attached to the pistil.
-The An Dan sword blade is left plain, but the hilt is elaborately decorated and has a shield, while the handle of the Thai A sword is inlaid with white jade and bordered with gold threads...
-According to the National History Museum, the An Dan sword is a symbol of power and authority of Emperor Khai Dinh, with a form and design similar to French and Western swords in the 18th - 19th century, but has been innovated and decorated in the style of the Nguyen Dynasty's royal art.
+The handle of the Thai A sword is only decorated with embossed chrysanthemum leaves and is inlaid with small coral and agate beads, while the An Dan Sword is decorated on both sides, with a 5-petal flower in full bloom in the middle, and a spherical stone attached to the pistil.
+The An Dan sword blade is left plain, but the hilt is elaborately decorated and has a guard, while the handle of the Thai A sword is inlaid with white jade and bordered with gold threads...
+According to the National History Museum, the An Dan Sword is a symbol of power and authority of Emperor Khai Dinh, with a form and design similar to French and Western swords in the 18th - 19th century, but has been innovated and decorated in the style of Nguyen Dynasty royal art.
 The decorative motifs on the sword are all traditional motifs, closely associated with the status and background of the Nguyen Dynasty kings, such as the image of a five-clawed dragon, a daisy, the image of the sun, scattered clouds or a square-headed S-shaped inscription...
 These decorative motifs are also found in abundance in the Hue Imperial City or the tombs of the Nguyen Dynasty kings in Thua Thien-Hue.
-The national treasure dossier assesses: "It can be said that, from the artistic inspiration based on French sword models, Emperor Khai Dinh designed his sword with distinct features, both accepting the mark of the new era, influenced by French art, and preserving the traditional, classical values of the Nguyen Dynasty court, skillfully integrating them to create a unique sword, reflecting the traditional handicraft art in the style of the Nguyen Dynasty court." ( continued )
+The national treasure dossier assesses: "It can be said that, from the artistic inspiration based on French sword models, Emperor Khai Dinh designed his sword with distinct features, both accepting the mark of the new era, influenced by French art, and preserving the traditional, classical values of the Nguyen Dynasty court, cleverly combining them to create a unique sword, reflecting the traditional handicraft art in the style of the Nguyen Dynasty court." ( continued )

 Thanhnien.vn